 Ayurveda follows three steps while treating flatulence viz.

 Carminatives have antispasmodic properties and prevent stomach cramps and pain.
-It helps reducing the pain while passing air.
+It helps to reduce the pain while passing air.

-Digestives break down complex foods and makes digestion easier.
+Digestives break down complex foods and make digestion easier.
 Gas expellers, as the name suggests work by expelling the gas in an enormous quantity at one go.

 Ayurveda recommends using a wide variety of herbs for treating flatulence.
 They are:

-- Haldi or turmeric is great for the stomach and ensures that it’s working properly.
+Haldi or turmeric is excellent for the stomach and ensures that it’s working correctly.

-- Elaichi or cardamom reduces gas formation.
-Menthol or water extract of cardamom helps in eliminating the offensive odour from flatus
+Elaichi or cardamom reduces gas formation.
+Menthol or water extract of cardamom helps in eliminating the offensive odor from flatus

-- Harad or chebulic myrobalan has great laxative properties.
+Harad or chebulic myrobalan has excellent laxative properties.
 It is a good carminative and aids in digestion.

-- Lavanga or clove reduces the bad odour from flatus.
+Lavanga or clove reduces the bad odor from flatus.

-- Methi or fenugreek is antispasmodic in nature and helps to expel flatus easily
+Methi or fenugreek is antispasmodic and helps to expel flatus easily

 Some of the Ayurvedic preparation that helps in treating flatulence is Madhu YashtayadiChurna, Agastya Rasayana, AbhayadiModaka, and PanchaSakarachurna.

-- Do Not Using Straws: Straws also lead to intake of a lot of air with the liquid you are taking in, as it works by building suction pressure.
+Do Not Use Straws: Straws also lead to intake of a lot of air with the liquid you are taking in, as it works by building suction pressure.

-- Avoid Aerated Drinks: The sugar content is very high in aerated drinks.
-On top of that, they contain carbon dioxide that you take in and expelled in the form of gas.
-This is the reason, many people drink soda after a heavy meal to eliminate gas.
+Avoid Aerated Drinks: The sugar content is very high in aerated drinks.
+On top of that, they contain carbon dioxide that you took in and expelled in the form of gas.
+This is the reason; many people drink soda after a heavy meal to eliminate gas.

-- Brisk Walk: Take a brisk walk or do some kind of exercise after a heavy meal.
+Brisk Walk: Take a brisk walk or do some exercise after a heavy meal.
 This would help in easy digestion and prevent flatulence.

-- Meditate: Mediate and keep your stress level down.
-Overworking can slow down the digestion process and lead to formation of gas.
+Meditate: Mediate and keep your stress level down.
+Overworking can slow down the digestion process and lead to the formation of gas.

 Diet You Need to Follow